-Chicago White Sox and Minnesota Twins are even at 1-1 through 2 meetings this season.
+Chicago White Sox lead Minnesota Twins 4-3 through 7 meetings this season.

 | Date | Matchup | Result (Chicago White Sox) | Chicago White Sox bet % | Chicago White Sox money % | Odds |